OpenGeoVis/PVGeo/documentation/docs/overview/Getting-Started.md

 !!! info
-    If you have an idea for a macro, plugin, or would like to see how we would address a geoscientific visualization problem with ParaView, please post your thoughts on the [**issues page**](https://github.com/OpenGeoVis/PVGeo/issues).
+    If you have an idea for a macro, plugin, or would like to see how we would address a geoscientific visualization problem with ParaView, please post your thoughts on the [**issues page**](https://github.com/OpenGeoVis/PVGeo/issues) or get involved with the *PVGeo* community on Slack to discuss adding new features: <script async defer src="http://slack.pvgeo.org/slackin.js"></script>

 ## A Brief Introduction to ParaView